Lower Cholesterol to Reduce Heart Disease Risk

 Examples of statins include:

 Niacin is a B-complex vitamin.
-It's found in food, but is also available at high doses by prescription.
+It's found in food, but it is also available at high doses by prescription.
 It lowers LDL cholesterol and raises HDL cholesterol.
-The main side effects are flushing, itching, tingling, and headache, yet aspirin can reduce many of these symptoms.
-However speak with your doctor first before taking aspirin.
+The main side effects are flushing, itching, tingling, and headache.
+Aspirin can reduce many of these symptoms.
+Speak with your doctor first, though, before taking aspirin.
 Research studies suggest that even though niacin may improve your cholesterol numbers, it does not appear to lower your risk of heart disease, especially if you are already taking a statin.

 Bile Acid Sequestrants

 These drugs work inside the intestine, where they bind to bile and prevent it from being reabsorbed into the circulatory system.
-Bile is made largely from cholesterol, so these drugs work by reducing the body's supply of cholesterol, thus lowering total and LDL cholesterol.
+Bile is made largely from cholesterol, so these drugs work by reducing the body's supply of cholesterol.
+That then lowers both total and LDL cholesterol.
 The most common side effects are constipation, gas, and upset stomach.
 Examples of bile acid resins include:

-Fibrates lower triglyceride levels and can increase HDL and lower LDL cholesterol.
+Fibrates lower triglyceride levels and can increase HDL and lower LDL.
 It's thought that fibrates enhance the breakdown of triglyceride-rich particles and decrease the secretion of certain blood fats.

 Examples of fibrates include: